Frequently Asked Questions

 - I heard Fraternity and Sorority Life emphasizes leadership.
 What opportunities will

 I have in Fraternity and Sorority Life?Every Chapter has their own internal leadership structure that allows several members to serve on their chapter leadership team.
-Fraternity and Sorority Life members are also prominent leaders in other campus organizations, including Student Senate, RHA, UPC, Law Club, Club Sports, and more.
+Fraternity and Sorority Life members are also prominent leaders in other campus organizations, including Student Senate, RHA, UPC, Club Sports, and more.
 It is also possible to run for positions within the governing bodies of Fraternity and Sorority Life that include Multicultural Greek Council, Panhellenic Council, and Interfraternity Council.